doodboard/tutorial/README.md

 ### 4 last solder joints

 ![oled1](https://github.com/doodboard/tutorial/blob/main/img/oled_1.jpg)
-Remove the black plastic from the OLED pins.
-Pull them out gently using your fingers or pliers as necessary.
+**Remove the black plastic** from the OLED pins.
+Pull them out **gently** using your fingers or pliers if necessary.

 ![oled2](https://github.com/doodboard/tutorial/blob/main/img/oled_2.jpg)
 Install the OLED in place.
-Make sure the OLED module is parallel to the top plate, and is oriented correctly before soldering into place.
+Make sure the OLED module is **parallel** to the top plate, and is **positioned correctly** before soldering into place.

-Plug in the USB cable once again at this point and ensure everything checks out.
+Plug in the USB cable once again at this point and ensure **everything** checks out.
 If you chose to solder the switchs in directly, now is the time to do so.

 <br/>
 <br/>